 Example 3: Buying a Home in Indonesia

-– Target down payment: IDR 150 million (~USD 10,000) in 3 years |
+- Goal: Save IDR 150 million (~USD 10,000) for a down payment within 3 years

 Tools and Apps to Make Budgeting Easier

-- Money Lover (Vietnam, Indonesia, Thailand)
+Money Lover (Vietnam, Indonesia, Thailand)

-- Seedly (Singapore, Malaysia)
+Seedly (Singapore, Malaysia)

-- GCash (Philippines)
+GCash (Philippines)

-- Excel or Google Sheets for custom tracking
+Excel or Google Sheets (Anywhere)

 Quick Checklist: Budgeting for Your Big Goal